anandjain/script-files/index.md

         cd chef-repo/cookbooks

 1. Create the cookbook.
-In this instance the cookbook is titled `lamp_stack`:
+In this instance the cookbook is titled `first_cookbook`:

-        chef generate cookbook lamp_stack
+        chef generate cookbook first_cookbook

 1. Move to your cookbook's newly-created directory:

-        cd lamp_stack
+        cd first_cookbook

       If you issue the `ls` command, you should see the following files and directories: